minagark/genai-jam/challenges/no-readme/readme.md

 - API docs / exploration: Swagger is configured (see SwaggerConfig).
 Common URL: http://localhost:8080/swagger-ui.html or http://localhost:8080/swagger-ui/index.html (check startup logs for exact path).
 - Static UI: exercise the API via the pages under http://localhost:8080/ to confirm behavior.
 - Database: use the SQL in sql/createTables.sql to create or inspect schema; connect with any DB client to check persisted rows.
-- Process/port checks: use standard OS tools (Windows: netstat /tasklist, Resource Monitor).
-- (Optional) Add Spring Boot Actuator for richer health/metrics endpoints (/actuator/health, /actuator/metrics) — this requires adding the dependency and exposing endpoints (not included in this repo).

 ## Useful files to inspect
 - rest/postcd.rest, rest/deletecd.rest — example HTTP requests for create/delete operations.